syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ## Legend icon

-Legend icon represents a symbol associated with the each legend item.
-The appearance of the legend icon can be customized using the below properties.
+The legend icon represents a symbol associated with each legend item.
+The appearance of the legend icon can be customized using the following properties:

 * [IconWidth]() - Gets or sets the double value that represents the legend icon(s) width.
-* [IconHeight]() - Gets or sets the double value that represents that legend icon(s) height.
+* [IconHeight]() - Gets or sets the double value that represents the legend icon(s) height.
 * [IconVisibility]() - Gets or sets the visibility of the legend icon.

-The following code example illustrates the customization of legend icon.
+The following code example illustrates the customization of the legend icon.

 {% tabs %}